 ...with walls 27 ft high and 7 feet thick...and with outermost castle walls that enclose 52 acres.
 For perspective, that is four times the enclosed area of Windsor Castle.
 Amazingly, this huge German medieval structure still exists... it has survived the ages and is now 743 years old, although it is no longer located within… Continue reading Marienburg Castle is the largest fortress ever built in Europe

 This Map of German Language Areas was produced after a 1910 census.
 It shows German-speaking areas outside of the Reich borders, giving a good picture of where Germans in previous centuries created settlements, either by self-motivation or in many cases by invitation of foreign rulers who valued their skills and industriousness.
-This is an unusual… Continue reading This map shows German-speaking areas outside of the Reich borders, giving a good picture of where Germans in previous centuries created settlements
+This is an… Continue reading Why so many people consider themselves German, even though their ancestors lived in other countries, sometimes for hundreds of years.

-This finely detailed painting by Adolph von Menzel depicts the 1861 Coronation of King Wilhelm I of Prussia in the 600 year old Königsberg Castle.
+This finely detailed painting by Adolph von Menzel depicts the 1861 Coronation of King Wilhelm I of Prussia.
+This ceremony took place in the 600-year-old historic Königsberg Castle in East Prussia.
 Only a short 10 years later, this King of Prussia will successfully re-unite most of the states of the former German Holy Roman Empire...… Continue reading Pomp and ceremony in the 600 year old Königsberg Castle

 This vintage world map shows the wide dispersion of 100 million Germans around the world.
 Of course most, 83 million, lived in Germany...at that time a much larger country than the Germany of today... but the remaining 17 million were widely spread out all over the globe... in the U.S. (9 million), Brazil (620,000), Canada… Continue reading People with German Heritage…where did 100 million Germans live in 1930?

+Prussia circa 1250, Teutonic Knights Charge during winter, their favorite season in the Northern Crusades.
 Much of German history is not well known ...for example, there were successful Crusades conducted in northern Europe for hundreds of years and the largest castle ever built in Europe was a German crusader castle, the Marienburg.
-There once existed a German state, governed by Warrior Monks, that ruled over all the lands along the… Continue reading Much of German history is not well known …for example, there were successful Crusades conducted in northern Europe for hundreds of years
+There once existed… Continue reading There were successful Crusades conducted in northern Europe for hundreds of years

-The German Second Reich prospered from the synergy of almost all German states merged into one new nation in 1871 and from the 47 years of peace that followed in Europe...leading to a German Empire that was an industrial, technological, and scientific giant.
-Germany gained more Nobel Prizes in science than Britain, France, Russia, and… Continue reading For everyone with German heritage, the Kaiserzeit of 1871 to 1918 is a another good reason to be proud.
+Germany launched an era of prosperity in 1871 when almost all German states merged into one new nation.
+The synergy that was unleashed... plus 47 years of peace in Europe...lead to a German Empire that was an industrial, technological, and scientific giant.
+For example, Germany received more Nobel Prizes in science than any other country… Continue reading For everyone with German heritage, the Kaiserzeit of 1871 to 1918 is a another good reason to be proud.